TeliaSoneraNorge/telia-iot-workshop-wifi/README.md

 * The code assumes everything is fine and does not reconnect if it happens to loose the wifi connection.
 This might happen after a few hours and force you to reset the device to make it connect again, if you do not make some changes in the code...

 ## Sources
-**---TODO---**

-To make all the needed libraries available with a single install, this repository contains software for the Sodaq NB-IoT shield borrowed from Sodaq's own examples and a copy of the Sparkfun IMU library.
-Some modifications have been made to make the examples work on the Crowduino.
-The original repositories can be found here:
+To make the examples work without on the NodeMCU, original examples from AllThingsTalk and Adafruit libraries have been modified and added here to save you some time.
+If you have been following the guide, the originals have been installed as part of each library and should be available from `File > Examples`.